Providing quality ADA Defense, Business & Real Estate Services throughout the United States for over 40 years.

 accessibility”. (https://www.ada.gov/regs2010/titleIII_2010/titleIII_2010_regulations.pdf)

-system’s accessibility.
+All further information and advice available from the US DOJ cites the Web Content Accessibility Guidelines (WCAG) from the W3C’s Web Accessibility Initiative as the standard for use in determining a system’s accessibility.
 WCAG is further incorporated by reference into Section 508 of the Rehabilitation Act and is used as the technical standard for nearly 2-dozen accessibility laws throughout the world (https://www.w3.org/WAI/policies).
-As a consequence of the above, conformance with WCAG, at the AA Level, is the standard required in legal settlements and judgments for lawsuits in the US alleging
+As a consequence of the above, conformance with WCAG at the AA Level is the standard required in legal settlements and judgments for lawsuits in the US alleging noncompliance with ADA.

 In essence, a website must conform to WCAG Level AA in order to comply with the ADA.

-Background on overlays “Overlays” are third-party products which are embedded into a website with the purpose of modifying the website’s presentation layer in a way that repairs or overcomes the site’s accessibility issues.
-Such products have existed on the market since 1999 with projects like ReadSpeaker.
-Additional products, like BrowseAloud and ESSENTIALAccessibility entered the market in the early 2000s.
+Background on overlays “Overlays” are third-party products that are embedded into a website with the purpose of modifying the website’s presentation layer in a way that repairs or overcomes the site’s accessibility issues.
+Such products have existed on the market since 1999, with projects like ReadSpeaker.
+Additional products, like BrowseAloud and ESSENTIALAccessibility, entered the market in the early 2000s.
 All such products claimed to transform the sites onto which they were embedded so that the site would be accessible after implementation.
 The increased legal activity in the United States in the last few years has also created market opportunities for others to release similar products.
-Some of those products, like Make-Sense/a11yAble, AudioEye, and accessiBe provide a broader array of features than the early products like BrowseAloud.
-While early products stated that their text-to-speech capabilities created a fully accessible
+Some of those products, like Make-Sense/a11yAble, AudioEye, and accessiBe, provide a broader array of features than the early products like BrowseAloud.
+While early products stated that their text-to-speech capabilities created a fully accessible site, the more recent products include the ability to also transform the UI in ways that are claimed to bring the site into compliance.

-Conformance cannot be automated To understand why all overlay products, including accessiBe, fail in their goal of automatically creating a compliant website, it is important to consider the complexities inherent to accessibility.
+Conformance cannot be automated.
+To understand why all overlay products, including accessiBe, fail in their goal of automatically creating a compliant website, it is important to consider the complexities inherent to accessibility.

 The WCAG Standard, last updated on June 5, 2018, presents 13 broadly worded guidelines for creating accessible content.
 Those guidelines are categorized into one of 4 key principles.
 The guidelines are further broken down into 73 Success Criteria.

-“For each guideline, testable success criteria are provided to allow WCAG 2.0 to be used where requirements and conformance testing are necessary such as in design specification, purchasing, regulation, and contractual agreements.” (https://www.w3.org/TR/WCAG21/)
+“For each guideline, testable success criteria are provided to allow WCAG 2.0 to be used where requirements and conformance testing are necessary, such as in design specification, purchasing, regulation, and contractual agreements.” (https://www.w3.org/TR/WCAG21/)

-The normative portion of the WCAG standard is 105 pages, when printed.
-Additional informative documents: “How to Meet WCAG”, “Understanding WCAG”, and “Techniques and Failures” are, cumulatively, over 2000 pages when printed.
-The fact that the informative content that accompanies the
+The normative portion of the WCAG standard is 105 pages when printed.
+Additional informative documents: “How to Meet WCAG”, “Understanding WCAG”, and “Techniques and Failures,” are, cumulatively, over 2000 pages when printed.
+The fact that the informative content that accompanies the standard is so long is demonstrative of the fact that conformance with WCAG is not so straightforward that it can be automated.

 In its description of conformance, the WCAG documentation states:

 “Conformance to a standard means that you meet or satisfy the ‘requirements’ of the standard.
-In WCAG 2.0 the ‘requirements’ are the Success Criteria.
-To conform to WCAG 2.0, you need to
+In WCAG 2.0, the ‘requirements’ are the Success Criteria.
+To conform to WCAG 2.0, you need to satisfy the Success Criteria; that is, there is no content that violates the Success Criteria.”

 (https://www.w3.org/TR/UNDERSTANDING-WCAG20/conformance)